charlie0129/e-ink-display-server/README.md

 - [x] Retrieve a list of messages using HTTP GET

 - [x] Store users and messages using MySQL database

+- [ ] Link messages to users using many-to-one model

 - [ ] Require user identification when committing and retrieving messages